-In addition, Dr. McDougall recommends those who want to speed up their weight loss, to avoid avocados, nuts, and seeds.
+Besides, Dr McDougall recommends those who want to speed up their weight loss to avoid avocados, nuts, and seeds.
 Even though they are whole-food, plant-based, they are high in fat.

-Diets usually imply a restriction of food that you can only do for a short period of time.
-Most diets are therefore not durable, let alone the discussion of whether or not a specific diet is healthy.
+Diets usually imply a restriction of food that you can only do for a short period.
+Most diets are, therefore, not durable, let alone the discussion of whether or not a specific diet is healthy.